Skip to main content

 Is lunch or dinner better at L'Ecrin de Mirwart?

-Dinner is the confirmed option here, because the venue is open only for evening service on Thu, Fri, Sat.
+Dinner is the option, because the venue is open only for evening service on Thu, Fri, Sat.
 If you want a daytime meal, choose another Saint-Hubert option instead.

 Is L'Ecrin de Mirwart good for solo dining?

 It can work for solo dining if you are comfortable planning around a short evening service window.
-There is not enough verified information to confirm seating style, so check directly with the venue if that is important.
+Check directly with the venue if seating style is important.